Linus-Boehm/Linus-Boehm/README.md

 ### Hi there, I'm Linus 👋

-Currently working for [Tacto](https://tacto.ai) and building Products with Go, Python, Vue.js an React
+Currently working for [Tacto](https://tacto.ai) and building Products with Go, Python, Vue.js and React

 #### Social